@tokenring-ai/aws

 Chat Commands

-status: View current AWS authentication status and account information
+View current AWS authentication status and account information.

 Command Structure: